Christian Life & Growth

 Poolside Greeting

 It was an exceptionally hot day.
-We had to pass by the swimming pool in the backyard to get to the patio to their new home.
+To reach the patio of their new home, we had to pass by the swimming pool in the backyard.
 As we carried furniture from the truck into the house, I noticed something unusual.
-Their little pug-nosed dog, who was seriously overweight, leaned forward to take a drink from the pool.
+Their little pug-nosed dog, who was seriously overweight, leaned forward to drink from the pool.
 Suddenly, he lost his balance and fell into the water.
-Expecting him to swim out, I was surprised to see him struggling—he didn’t know how to swim.
-I had never seen a dog that couldn’t swim.
+I expected him to swim out, but instead he began to struggle.
+He did not know how to swim.
+I had never seen a dog that could not swim.

 God Loves Dogs Too

 Jesus concluded the encounter with the Canaanite woman by saying, “Woman, you have great faith!
 You will get what you asked for.”
-Right then, the woman’s daughter was healed.
-This story reinforces the power of innocent, persistent, and humble love—a “puppy love” that trusts in the goodness and mercy of God.
+Right then, her daughter was healed.
+This story reveals the power of innocent, persistent, and humble love—a “puppy love” that trusts in the goodness and mercy of God.

 Discover more from BELIEVING FAITH